bipinKrishnan/bipinkrishnan.github.io/content/posts/quick-explainer-cuda-triton.md

    C: [ 5   7  6  7  10 ]
 ```

+Thus we have a conceptual view of how we could transform a sequential program to a parallel program.

 Here are some technical details that you might want to know:

 1. In a CUDA program, the CPU is called the host and GPU is called the device.
-To avoid confusions and bugs, variables defined in the host are prepended with `h_`
+To avoid confusions and bugs, variable names defined in the host are prepended with `h_`
 and variables defined in the device are prepended with `d_`.
 For example the variable `inpArray` defined in host should be `h_inpArray` and `inpArray` defined in device should be `d_inpArray`.

 2. The functions with `__host__` qualifier or without any qualifier are executed on the host and functions with `__device__` qualifier are executed on the device.
 The